 Choosing your needle and thread

-There are many types of sewing needles out there that are designed for different kinds of floss.
+There are many types of sewing needles out there that are designed for different kinds of thread.
 If you’re using an embroidery thread or wool, you may want a needle with a large eye so that the bulky thread will fit through it.

 Threading your needle

 If you are threading without a needle threader, make sure the end of your thread has been snipped cleanly so that it is easier to get through the eye of the needle.
 If it still starts to fray, you may want to wet the end of it to make it smoother.
 Hold the thread very close to the end, then gently wiggle it through the eye of the needle.
 Once a little has come through, pull it all the way through your needle.

 Using a needle threader

 A needle threader is really useful and easy to use.